-Established in 1993, Norwegian is the world's sixth largest low-cost airline and carried 30 million passengers in 2016.
-The airline employs over 7,000 people and operates over 500 routes to over 150 destinations in Europe, North Africa, Middle East, Thailand, Caribbean and the U.S. Norwegian has a fleet of more than 130 aircraft, with an average age of just 3.6 years, making it one of the world's youngest fleets.
+Established in 1993, Norwegian is the world's sixth largest low-cost airline carrying over 30 million passengers annually.
+The airline employs over 7,000 people and operates over 500 routes to over 130 destinations in Europe, North Africa, Middle East, Thailand, Caribbean and the U.S. Norwegian has a fleet of more than 130 aircraft, with an average age of just 3.6 years, making it one of the world's youngest fleets.

 By 2020, Norwegian will operate a total of 42 B787s (8 B787-8 and 34 B787-9).
 With a fleet of twenty-one B787s by the end of 2017, another twenty-one will be delivered during the coming three years.
 Norwegian also has the option for another eight B787-9.

-Rishworth Aviation is proud to be the provider of Boeing 787 Dreamliner pilots for Norwegian.
+Rishworth Aviation is proud to provide of Boeing 787 Dreamliner pilots for Norwegian.

 About the Boeing 787 Dreamliner

 For eligible pilots, the course to obtain a B787 Dreamliner type rating takes 24 days, although a current type-rating on other Boeing types can reduce training time by up to eight days.
 To qualify for a shortened course applicant pilots must be current on a Boeing fleet with a valid PC and three landings in the last 90 days.
 Training for Norwegian will be undertaken at the Boeing Training Centres in either London, Miami or Singapore.
-Non type rated B777/787 pilots need to provide a training cost bond for three years, decreasing by 1/3 each year.
+Non-type rated B777/787 pilots need to enter into a training cost agreement for three years, decreasing by 1/3 each year.

 Rishworth Aviation's Executive Director Captain Torkel Waak (Rtd) oversees all of the B787 Norwegian pilot recruitment.
 Torkel has a wealth of knowledge and experience and will ensure that you are provided with world class support and preparation.
 From advice on screenings and training, to offering full support to you once you are on the ground flying for Norwegian, Rishworth Aviation is there to ensure you have everything you need.